-Their feedback was essential to helping me grow as a dancer, learning the correct way to perform traditional dance steps and carry myself as a dancer.
+Their feedback was essential to helping me grow as a dancer, learning the correct way to perform traditional dance steps, and carrying myself as a dancer.
 But in my strive to be the best dancer I could be, my inner critic became overly zealous in its criticisms of my body and other aspects of my being.

 We end up internalizing this barrage of criticism and “not good enough” messaging … until we have a vocal, often mean inner critic chattering in our heads all day long.

 At some point, the strong inner critic’s voice becomes part of the background noise.
 We might not be hanging on her every word, but she’s there, dripping her unsupportive messages into our subconscious minds … feeding the impulses, actions, and habits that align with her most negative observations.
 We adopt our harsh inner critic’s beliefs as our own limiting beliefs and that impacts every area of life, including our health, our finances, our relationships, and the work we are meant to do in the world.

 A Harsh Inner Critic Example You Might Relate to